Jianzhou Jurchens: Confederation building

-By the mid-sixteenth century, the Ming guard structure had mostly disappeared and the Jurchens were split between two confederations: the Haixi Jurchens and the Jianzhou Jurchens.
+By the mid-16th century, the Ming guard structure had mostly disappeared and the Jurchens were split between two confederations: the Haixi Jurchens and the Jianzhou Jurchens.
 The Jianzhou confederates continued to live north of the Yalu River in five tribes: the Suksuhu River tribe, Hunehe, Wanggiya, Donggo, and Jecen.
 Under the leadership of Wang Gao, the confederation raided the Ming frontier and even killed the Ming commander at Fushun in 1473.
 A major counterattack by the Chinese ended in the death of Wang Gao and the dissolution of the confederation.

 In 1582, the Jianzhou confederation was met by the Ming military who launched a campaign which intended to stabilize the disintegrating confederation.
 The chieftain Nikan Wailan allied with the Ming general Li Chengliang against Wang Gao's son Atai.
 Giocangga, chief of the Beiles of the Sixes, was originally under Li's command since his grandson, the young Nurhaci was under his hostage.
 But Giocangga later chose to oppose Nikan Wailan and took his fourth son Taksi to support Atai at his stronghold Fort Gure.
 The battle at Gure, claimed Atai, Giocangga, and Taksi's lives.

 A number of leaders within the Suksuhu tribe stood ready to take Nurhaci's place.
 However, Nurhaci eventually rose to power.